emmaegnot/thinking-space/docs/handover.md

 ### docs

 The docs folder contains informative documents and research relating to the project.
 Research includes UI design, analyses of ethics and a tech stack, among other things.
 It also contains this document, the client brief and architecture diagrams.
+It also houses ai-tools.md, a document where we have disclosed all the AI tools we have used throughout this project.

 ### node_modules